Our Past Is Your Present!

 Experience the ambience of our Tour of Homes on Saturday, December 6, 2014, 3:00-8:00pm.
 Tickets are available, beginning November 16, at the Eureka Springs Chamber of Commerce (516 Pine Mountain Village Circle, 479-253-8737) and at the Eureka Springs Historical Museum (96 South Main, 479-253-9417).
 Advance sale tickets are $15; day of tour, $20.

 You can purchase your tickets online!
 Save time and energy; purchase your Tour of Homes tickets online through our secure website.
 Use your Visa, Mastercard, Discover, or Paypal account and print your ticket.
 Your ticket will be emailed to you via our ticket vendor, Ticketbud.com.
-Bring your printed ticket to (information will be posted at a later date) after 2:00pm on the day of the tour, and redeem your ticket for lapel passes and tour booklet.
+Bring your printed ticket to St. James Episcopal Church, 34 Prospect, after 2:00pm on the day of the tour, and redeem your ticket for lapel passes and tour booklet.

 Your ticket is transferable, but not refundable.
 In case of severe weather, the tour may be postponed to an alternate weekend.